CAST-15: Contents

 In some applications, the System/High-Level Requirements are of sufficient simplicity and detail that the Source Code can be produced and verified directly.
 In this situation, the System/High-Level Requirements are also considered to be Low-Level Requirements, which means that, in addition to accomplishing the objectives for High-Level Requirements, the same requirements must also accomplish the objectives for Low-Level Requirements.

 The concern that prompted CAST-15 is that some applicants for software certification interpreted the above guidance as permitting combining both High-Level Software Requirements and Low-Level Software Requirements in a single software requirements document or other artifact without making any indication of which requirements are High-Level and which are Low-Level, but also omitting traceability between the Low-Level and High-Level Requirements and neglecting to identify derived requirements for feedback to System Processes, including System Safety.

 This Position Paper discusses several problems and hazards that Certification Authorities see arising from merging Low-Level Requirements into the collection of High-Level Requirements, recommending that this not be done.
 The replacement content published in FAQ #81 in DO-248C Supporting Information for DO-178C and DO-278A provides a shorter list of certification concerns for combining (or merging) these two "what" and "how" levels into a single set of requirements without distinguishing the relevant certification objectives of the two levels.
 FAQ #81 also recommends against merging High-Level and Low-Levels even in cases where the code can be written and verified in a "single step" of requirements as the original DO-178B/C guidance allows, but does offer suggestions on how to address concerns.

 Model-based development

 The distinction between, or combination of, High-Level and Low-Level Requirements is a particular issue with Model-based development.
 As vendors and applicants employ Model-Based Development tools in the development of airborne software, concern arises about automation and elimination of levels of certification evidence.
 Arguments are made for careful designation of which Model-Based artifacts represent High-Level Requirements and which represent Low-Level Requirements.

 Finally, the standard DO-331 (Model-Based Development and Verification), supplement to DO-178C has clarified these aspects stating that high level requirements are requirements located prior to the model from which the model has been developed, the low level requirements being those located in the model itself.
-DO-331 having clarified the issue for model based development, the level-merging concerns of CAST-15 are not applicable to model based developement.
+DO-331 having clarified the issue for model based development, the level-merging concerns of CAST-15 are not applicable to model based development.